ULJ-Yale/qunex/README.md

 * 0.20.15 [connector] Bug fix in RunTurnkey
 * 0.20.16 [connector] Rsync fix in RunTurnkey
 * 0.20.17 [connector] Minor improvements to BOLDParcellation
+* 0.20.18 [connector] Fixed bugs in RunTurnkey and QCProcessing

 =======
 [Mind and Brain Lab]: http://mblab.si